MIMIC-D: Multi-modal Imitation for MultI-agent Coordination with Decentralized Diffusion Policies: Related Work

 \subsubsection{Multi-agent Imitation Learning (MAIL)}

-Multi-agent imitation learning instead leverages expert demonstrations to guide the planning of individual agents, bypassing the need for reward specification.
-Approaches like behavior cloning (BC) \cite{pomerleau1988alvinn,ross2011reduction} are simple but suffer from covariate shift for long-horizon tasks and lack an effective way to perform multi-agent coordination.
-Generative adversarial IL (GAIL) \cite{ho2016generative}, and by extension, multi-agent GAIL (MAGAIL) \cite{song2018multi}, can avoid significant compounding error but exhibit mode collapse when demonstrations exhibit multi-modality.
+Multi-agent imitation learning instead leverages expert demonstrations to guide the planning of individual agents.
+Approaches like behavior cloning (BC) \cite{pomerleau1988alvinn,ross2011reduction} are simple but suffer from compounding errors in long-horizon tasks and fail to model inter-agent dependencies required for coordination.
+Generative adversarial IL (GAIL) \cite{ho2016generative}, and by extension, multi-agent GAIL (MAGAIL) \cite{song2018multi}, can avoid significant compounding error but exhibit mode collapse when demonstrations are multi-modal.

-There are a few approaches that utilize the CTDE framework for the MAIL problem (e.g., MisoDICE\cite{bui2025misodice}) that leverage joint trajectories during training but learn policies by matching the expert's state-action occupancy measure (minimize the divergence between the learner's and expert's visitation distributions).
-Because this objective does not actually model a trajectory distribution, it results in nearly deterministic policies at execution time, limiting recovery of multi-modal behavior.
-We instead seek to adopt a generative approach to learn a trajectory distribution under the CTDE paradigm that preserves the multi-modal nature of the expert demonstrations.
+Other than choosing an IL objective, selecting the training paradigm also impacts performance.
+Several works adopt the CTDE framework to address the MAIL problem (e.g., MisoDICE\cite{bui2025misodice}) by leveraging joint trajectories during training.
+However, these methods learn policies by matching the expert's state-action occupancy measure, resulting in nearly deterministic policies at execution time and limiting recovery of multi-modal behavior.
+We instead seek to adopt a generative approach to learn trajectory distributions that preserves the multi-modal nature of the expert demonstrations.